- ホーム

 Full Description

-In recent decades there has a growing trend, particularly in Charismatic Anglican churches, towards abandoning formal liturgical worship.
-Influenced by Vineyard churches and a feeling that liturgical worship is unhelpful for mission, these churches have substituted this with a worship song-focused style and 'spontaneous' informal liturgy.
+In recent decades there has been a growing trend, particularly in Charismatic Anglican churches, towards abandoning formal liturgical worship.
+Influenced by Vineyard churches and a feeling that liturgical worship is unhelpful for mission, these churches have substituted this with a worship song-focused style and 'spontaneous', informal liturgy.
 John Leach investigates this approach and examines its underlying assumptions.
 What can we learn from attitudes to formal liturgy, what is the resulting praxis, and where does this leave us?

 Contents